showlab/Show-o/README.md

   * Explore the impact of dataset scale and image resolution on multimodal understanding capabilities of discrete image tokens.
   <p align="center"> <img src="docs/show-o-ablation.png" width="666"></p>

+  * We release [the weight of Show-o](https://huggingface.co/showlab/show-o-512x512-wo-llava-tuning) before fine-tuning on LLaVA instructional tuning datasets.
+You can fine-tune it following the configurations in `./configs`.

 * **[2024-09-12]** Arxiv paper updated to include preliminaries about discrete diffusion.
 * **[2024-09-03]** We deploy an online demo on [Hugging Face Space](https://huggingface.co/spaces/showlab/Show-o). 🤗 Have fun!